Harshyadav02/Aapka-Aspataal-By-Flask/README.md

 Now navigate to the **Aapaka-Aspataal** directory by

     cd Aapka-Aspataal
-Run the following command for installation of all the packages and libaries required for the project.
-Make sure you have activated virtual environment.
+Run the following command for installation of all the packages and libraries required for the project.
+Make sure you have activated the [virtual environment](https://docs.python.org/3/library/venv.html).

     pip install -r requirement.txt